-2.7 < responsible Party >
+2.7 < responsible Party>

-The <responsibleParty> element identifies the individual or team whose task it is to perform a remedy procedure.
+The responsibleParty> element identifies the individual or team whose task it is to perform a remedy procedure.
+It also provides important information, such as the fact that the warranty is voided if the procedure is performed by the wrong person.